dao-duc-tung/k8s-setup/k8s_install.md

 Error from server (ServiceUnavailable): the server is currently unable to handle the request (get pods.metrics.k8s.io)
 ```

 The reason is because kubelet certificate needs to be signed by cluster Certificate Authority (or disable certificate validation by passing `--kubelet-insecure-tls` to Metrics Server).
 This is stated in the [requirements of the metrics server](https://github.com/kubernetes-sigs/metrics-server#requirements).
+Note that, for cloud based cluster, there's no need to do this.

 To fix this, we download the yaml file from: